 According to the National Institutes of Health, osteoporosis is a major public health threat for more than 28 million Americans.
-Today 10 million people already have osteoporosis and 18 million more have osteopenia (reduced bone mass) and are at risk for developing osteoporosis.
-Women make up 80% of the cases of osteoporosis.
+People with osteopenia (reduced bone mass) are also at risk for developing osteoporosis.

-Paget’s Disease was initially diagnosed by Sir James Paget in 1877.
-Paget’s disease of bone, or osteitis deformans, is a disease of the osteoclast and is the most exaggerated example of disordered bone remodeling.
-It is a focal disorder of accelerated skeletal remodeling that can involve a single bone or multiple bones.
-Paget’s disease is characterized by excessive bone formation resulting in bone that is architecturally unsound.
+Paget's Disease was initially diagnosed by Sir James Paget in 1877.
+This condition, also known as osteitis deformans, is a disease of the osteoclast and is the most exaggerated example of disordered bone remodeling.
+It is characterized by excessive and accelerated bone formation, resulting in bones that are architecturally unsound.
 This can lead to bone pain, bone deformity and skeletal fragility.